“Steve, how many calories should I eat every day? I have goals!”

 Don’t worry, our robot calculator (beep boop boop) will do all the hard stuff for you.

-We will need to know your height in inches, your weight in pounds, and an idea on your activity level.
+We will need to know your height in inches, your weight in pounds, and an estimate of your activity level.

 (Use the metric system?
 I wish we did too here in the States!
 Click right here for our Metric calculator).